LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 </dependencies>
 ```

-The Log4j 2 framework requires the following dependencies to intergrate with SLF4J framework, so the applicaion needs to add the following Log4j and SLF4J binding dependencies in POM.xml file.
+The Log4j 2 framework requires the following dependencies to intergrate with SLF4J framework, so the applicaion needs to add the following Log4j and SLF4J binding dependencies in pom.xml file.
 - log4j-api
 - log4j-core
 - log4j-slf4j-impl